The peculiar statistical mechanics of Optimal Learning Machines: Discussion

-The meaning of the phase transition for OLM with $\gamma=1$ can be understood in terms of the trade-off between resolution $H[s]$ and noise $H[s|u]$ discussed in Ref. \cite{EfficientRep} (see also appendix \ref{AppA}).
-As $\Delta$ varies $H[s|u]$ traces a convex curve as a function of $H[s]$, where the slope $1/\Delta$ is related to the Lagrange multiplier that is used to enforce the constraint on $H[s]$ in the minimisation of $H[s|u]$ \cite{EfficientRep}.
+It is interesting to relate the phase transition for $\gamma=1$ with the trade-off between resolution $H[s]$ and noise $H[s|u]$ discussed in Ref. \cite{EfficientRep} (see also Section \ref{AppA}).
+As $\Delta$ varies $H[s|u]$ traces a convex curve as a function of $H[s]$, where the slope $\nu=1/\Delta$ is related to the Lagrange multiplier that is used to enforce the constraint on $H[s]$ in the minimisation of $H[s|u]$ \cite{EfficientRep}.
 This means that when $H[s]$ is reduced by one bit, the noise is reduced by $1/\Delta$ bits.
-Therefore the region $\Delta<1$ describes noisy representations and correspond to values of $H[s]$ larger than the value $H_0$ for which $\Delta=1$.
-The region $H[s]<H_0$ corresponds to $\Delta>1$.
-In this region, reduction in the resolution come at the expense of a loss of information $H[u]$ on the generative model.
-In supervised learning, it is reasonable to surmise that compression for $\Delta>1$ occurs at the expense of details of the generative models that are irrelevant with respect to the specific input-output task that the machine is learning, and hence that the representation depends strongly on the output.
-Conversely, for $\Delta<1$ we expect the representation depends mostly on the input and only weakly on the output.
+Therefore the region $\Delta<1$ describes noisy representations and correspond to values of $H[s]$ larger than the value $H_c$ for which $\Delta=1$.
+The region $H[s]<H_c$ corresponds to $\Delta>1$.
+In this region, reduction in the resolution come at the expense of a loss of information on the generative model.
+In supervised learning, it is reasonable to surmise that compression for $\Delta>1$ occurs at the expense of details of the generative models that are irrelevant with respect to the specific input-output task that the machine is learning.
+Hence the representation depends significantly on the output.
+Conversely, for $\Delta<1$ we expect that the representation depends mostly on the input and only weakly on the output.
 This leads to the conjecture that maximally informative representations have an universal nature for $\Delta\le 1$, which depend mostly on the input data, and are largely independent of the specific input-output relation that the machine is learning.
-In this picture, the phase transition at $\Delta=1$ marks the point where the ergodicity in the space of representations (and the symmetry with respect to different outputs) gets (spontaneously) broken\footnote{As an analogy, the critical temperature in a ferromagnetic Ising model, marks the point where the response to a small external magnetic field changes dramatically.
+In this picture, the phase transition at $\Delta=1$ marks the point where the ergodicity in the space of representations (and the symmetry with respect to different outputs) gets (spontaneously) broken.
+This conjecture can in principle be disproved or confirmed by further research on specific architectures\footnote{As an analogy, the critical temperature in a ferromagnetic Ising model, marks the point where the response to a small external magnetic field changes dramatically.
 In the paramagnetic region, the response is continuous whereas in the ferromagnetic phase it is discontinuous.
-Likewise, in the conjectured picture, the response of maximally informative representations to a specific output would be small and ``continuous'' in the $\Delta<1$ phase and discontinuous in the $\Delta>1$ phase.}.
-This conjecture can in principle be disproved or confirmed by further research on specific architectures.
+A possible way to confirm this conjecture might be to probe the response of maximally informative representations to changes in the output, at different values of $H[s]$.
+The change should small and ``continuous'' in the $\Delta<1$ phase and sharp in the $\Delta>1$ phase.}.